-A SACRE is an advisory body, which is part of local government, with responsibility for religious education and collective worship.
-In 1944 local education authorities were allowed by law to set up a Standing Advisory Council on Religious Education.
-With
+A SACRE is an advisory body which is part of local government, with responsibility for religious education and collective worship.
+In 1944, local education authorities were allowed by law to set up a Standing Advisory Council on Religious Education.
+The

 are charged with ensuring that schools meet their statutory requirement to provide pupils with religious education in accordance with the locally agreed syllabus and that they provide a daily act of collective worship.

-SACRE members follow and contribute to national developments and debates relevant to RE and collective worship, spiritual, moral, social and cultural education.
+SACRE members follow and contribute to national developments and around R.E., collective worship, and SMSC (spiritual, moral, social and cultural education).

-For matters relating to SACRE, RE and collective worship please contact;
+For any other matters relating to SACRE, R.E. or collective worship please contact firstname.lastname@example.org

-SACRE consists of four committees, each representing a different group;
+SACRE consists of four committees, representing different groups as follows:

 Committee A Christian denominations and other faiths.